Binary-Kitchen/nibble_plusplus/README.md

 TBD

 ## Idea
 The Idea origins to Ken Olsen and his Attiny SMD Challenge.
-Many thanks to Ken Olsen for the idear and for opening up this great work to creative commons.
+Many thanks to Ken Olsen for the idea and for opening up this great work to creative commons.

 ## Name
 The name Nibble++ origins from a simple [nibble peg](https://github.com/Binary-Kitchen/SolderingTutorial/tree/master/NibblePegDIP) which has been developed one year earlier.
 A Nibble ist a unit for the amount of 4 Bits (https://en.wikipedia.org/wiki/Nibble).
 Because we are using five LEDs we incremented the value ;).